nKeee/nKes-Runelite-Plugins/README.md

 ## Groundmarkers
 - Works with multiple marked tiles at the same time

-## Advanced Notifications (WIP)
-- Displays a box when conditions are met

 ## Inventory Tags
 -Fully working, supports any amount of items, etc.

+## Inventory Notifier
+-Displays a pink (FF00EE) box when your inventory is full

 ## TBD
 - Learn how to code